motus-nfa/ActiMotus/README.md

 For an overview of versions and compatibilities please review [our version overwiev](./doc/Versions.txt).

 ## Get in touch
-If you want to use Motus or are interested in knowing more, please contact motus@nfa.dk with your request and contact information.
+If you want to use Motus or are interested in knowing more, please contact motus@nfa.dk.

 ## Contributions and license
 ActiMotus is published under the [BSD 3-Clause License](./LICENSE).